 - Years 7 12 students will be issued with a Warning of Suspension.
-The very next time they are out of uniform they will be suspended for continued disobedience failure to follow school procedures. - Years 11 12 students will be sent home to change for not following correct school procedures.
+The very next time they are out of uniform they will be suspended for continued disobedience as they fail to follow school procedures. - Years 11 12 students will be sent home to change for not following correct school procedures.
 Parents will be notified.